RagnarB83/ash-documentation/docs/ORCA-interface.rst

 ################################################################################

 ORCA is capable of producing various type of orbitals such as SCF-orbitals (RHF,UHF,ROHF etc.), MP2 natural orbitals, CC natural orbitals, MRCI natural orbitals.
-The latter type of orbitals require a bit of know-how.
+The natural orbitals from WFT require a bit of know-how.
 To automate the creation of these orbitals, ASH features a function called **ORCA_orbital_setup**.

 .. code-block:: python